PriyankaHundalekar/memory-palace-breakout/README.md

-# Memory Palace Breakout 🔴🧠
+# 🧠🔴Memory Palace Breakout 🔴🧠

 A revolutionary AI-enhanced Breakout game that analyzes your motor control patterns and builds a cognitive profile of your hand-eye coordination skills in real-time.